-I hear a lot from other writers about how they would love to include gay characters in their stories, but they're too afraid of screwing them up, so they don't try.
-And that's no good.
+I hear a lot from other writers about how they would love to include gay characters in their stories but are too afraid of screwing them up, so they don't try.
 I don't like seeing people discouraged from including entire groups of people in their stories.
 So let's fix things, eh?

 Before we get into things, I'd like to make a point about something.
-This lens is called "writing gay characters", but it would more accurately be called "writing non-straight characters".
-But since that take s a lot more typing, and frankly sounds clunky, I refer to it as "gay characters".
-I could say queer, but for me, that word has always meant "strange", and I have a hard time constantly referring to LGBT people as such.
+This article is called Writing Gay Characters, but it could more accurately be called Writing Non-Straight Characters.
+But since that take s a lot more typing and frankly sounds clunky, I refer to it as "gay characters."
+I could say queer, but for me, that word has always meant "strange," so I have a hard time using it to refer to LGBTQ+ people.

-1: Challenge yourself.
 It's very easy to write about people who are a lot like you.
 But "easy" and "good" are not always one and the same when it comes to writing.
-Get yourself out of your comfort zone, stretch those writing muscles in new ways.
+Get yourself out of your comfort zone and stretch those writing muscles in new ways.

-2: It means a lot to us.
-One thing that fiction can do for people is give them an escape, a place they can go to feel less alone.
-For a lot of gay people, being able to see themselves reflected in their media is a big boost to the self esteem, especially for those who are in the closet.
+One thing that fiction can do for people is give them an escape—a place they can go to feel less alone.
+For a lot of gay people, being able to see themselves reflected in their media is a big boost to their self-esteem.
+This can be especially true for those who are in the closet.

-3: The world needs more gay characters.
-I am constantly trying to find fiction that is both interesting to me, and includes gay people.
+I am constantly trying to find fiction that is both interesting to me and includes gay people.
 You'd be surprised how hard this is.
 I find books that include gay characters, but often they are boring to me.
 There isn't a lot of variety in the current selection of gay fiction.
-The more people who write it, the more different stories get told.
+As more people begin to write it, more diverse stories will be told.

-4: Profit.
-The result of #2 and #3, gay people are desperate for stories they can relate to, and they don't have a lot to chose from.
+Gay people are desperate for stories they can relate to, and they don't have a lot to chose from.
 Often, we are so desperate for depictions of ourselves that we pounce on anything remotely gay.
-Writing for the sake of money is rarely good.
-But I understand that people do write for money, and some of them still manage to be good at it.
+Writing for the sake of money is rarely good, but I understand that people do write for money, and some of them still manage to be good at it.
 If this is your goal, consider writing some gay characters.

 Any time you put on the mouthpiece of somebody that you're not, there's a professional responsibility to get it right.— Jodi Picoult

-Scenario 1: Bert stood outside his commanding officer's door, hand hovering over it, unclear as to whether he should knock or not.
+Bert stood outside his commanding officer's door, hand hovering over it, unclear as to whether he should knock or not.
 He loved military life, up until his platoon mates had found the picture in his pack.
 The picture of Bert and Mike, and their daughter on vacation.
 Now he woke up every day to constant teasing, the words "fudgepacker" written on his forehead in permanent marker.
 Gays were allowed in Star Fleet, but very few wanted to be in it, and Bert was starting to see why. . .

-Scenario 2: Bert stood on the cliff face, his breath stuck in his throat.
+Bert stood on the cliff face, his breath stuck in his throat.
 Stepping out into a blitz of raygun fire he could do.
 Heights, not so much.
 He remembered going to the gym with his boyfriend and their daughter, and Mike had wanted to go on the rock climbing wall.
 Even fifty feet up, Bert had started to feel dizzy.
 Now, almost a mile up a cliff face with some prototype safety gear, there were no words to describe his fear. . .

 So, can you see the difference?
-In scenario 1, Bert is a Gay Character.
+In scenario 1, Bert is a gay character.
 The conflict of the story revolves around him being gay.
-If Bert wasn't gay, there would be no story, or a much different one.
+If Bert wasn't gay, there would be no story or a very different one.
 In scenario 2, Bert is still gay, but he has a few other things on his mind.
-The plot doesn't revolve around Bert's gayness any more than a straight sci-fi militaryman's story would revolve around his straightness.
+The plot doesn't revolve around Bert's gayness any more than a straight sci-fi military man's story would revolve around his straightness.

 There's nothing wrong with either one.
 They both have their place, and different people enjoy different types of stories.
 But scenario 2 shows that you don't have to hollow out a gay little hole in your story to make room for gay characters.
 Characters can be gay without getting in the way of the story you want to write, and unless a character's straightness is pivotal to the plot, you can actually make any character gay.